SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - When I have at last become like a statue through the exacerbation of my ego which has led me to this ultimate sclerosis… …Then and only then will I at last be able to set this statue up and come out of myself into the crowd to go and see the world.
 No one will notice anything because they will all be looking at the statue and I will be able to go about, free at last… …It’s then that I shall realise my eternal dream: to become a newspaper reporter!

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: ‘The Dali News, Dimanche 27 November’, (1960) Salvador Dali; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, pp. 163-164 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* source of his artist quote on Ego: ‘The Dali News, Dimanche 27 November’, (1960) Salvador Dali; as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, pp. 163-164

 - Having reached the surface (in the Paris Metro, ed.), I remained crazed for a long time, gathering my spirits.
 I had the impression that I had been vomited by a monstrous anus after being tumultuously brewed by an intestine.
 I did not know where I was; as though spat out on to unknown land, a pointless little excrement… …And, a miracle!… …This shock was a beneficial revelation.
 One must at every opportunity use the subterranean paths of action and thought, erase the traces, appear suddenly and irrelevantly, endless conquer oneself, never hesitate to sodomize one’s soul so that it will be reborn purer and stronger than ever.